How to unclog your drain using a plunger

 How to unclog a shower using a drain snake

 The next tried and true method requires a little more elbow grease.
 For a stubborn blockage, remove the drain cover and grab a wire coat hanger.

 Straighten out the coat hanger, leaving the hook on the end.
 Feed the wire down the drain and hook out hair and other debris.

 How to prevent your shower drain from clogging

 Naturally, the best solution to a blocked shower drain is prevention.
-According to Martha Stewart, pouring ½ cup of baking soda down the drain with hot water once a month will do the trick.
-Read more here.
+Once a month, when cleaning the shower pour ½ cup of baking soda down the drain with hot water once a month will do the trick.